March 30, 2021

 By Emily Lim

-Taiwan has started the year strong by maintaining a strong close to zero Covid-19 infection rates with strong health and safety controls in place.
+Taiwan has started the 2021 strong by maintaining a strong close to zero Covid-19 infection rates with strong health and safety controls in place.
 Singapore had contemplated a quarantine-free Travel Bubble arrangement with Taiwan early in the year but shelved plans after a spike in Covid-19 cases in May.